 Mexico’s Day of the Dead in Cozumel

-One of the best things about the month of November is the wonderful holiday of Day of the Dead.
+One of the best things about Cozumel in the month of November is the wonderful holiday of Day of the Dead.
 And Cozumel is really upping its game on this beautiful and visually stunning holiday.

-Many people from the United States and elsewhere assume Mexico’s Day of the Dead (Dia de los Muertos) is a similar holiday to our Halloween, there are actually some distinct and delightful differences.
+Speaking of Halloween, many people from the United States and elsewhere assume Mexico’s Day of the Dead (Dia de los Muertos) is a similar holiday to our Halloween, but there are some distinct and delightful differences.

 Though related, the two annual events differ greatly in traditions and tone.
 Whereas Halloween is a dark night of terror and mischief, Day of the Dead festivities unfold over two days in an explosion of color and life-affirming joy.
 Sure, the theme is death, but the point is to demonstrate love and respect for deceased family members.
 In towns and cities throughout Mexico, revelers don funky makeup and costumes, hold parades and parties, sing and dance, and make offerings to lost loved ones.